christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).
 -   Sar root:  Sar is the Scythian word for "king".
 Sarpa in Sanskrit means "serpent".
-Sarmatian, Akkadian Sarrum (king), Hurrian Šarri, Sargon, Sarlagab, Serapis (Sar-Apis = "Serpent Bull"), Zarathustra (Sar + Ustra = "serpent-lord"), Saracen (Roman designation for Middle Eastern peoples), Caesar, Asar (Osiris), Tsar (Slavic monarch), etc. Sar means king, or serpent king, across the empires that the Scythians used to rule over.
+Sarmatian, Akkadian Sarrum (king), Hurrian Šarri, Sargon, Sarlagab, Serapis (Sar-Apis = "Serpent Bull"), Zarathustra (Sar + Ustra = "serpent-lord"), Saracen (Roman designation for Middle Eastern peoples), Saragurs (Scythian tribe in China)), Caesar, Asar (Osiris), Tsar (Slavic monarch), etc. Sar means king, or serpent king, across the empires that the Scythians used to rule over.

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**